ch4zm/ch4zm.github.io/docs/famous_marijuana.md

 ## Synopsis

 The incineration of Randall Marijuana occurred on Season 6 Day 84.
-Approximately 40 days prior, Randall was swapped to the Jazz Hands to Richard Hendrickson during feedback.
-It was the top of the 5th inning, Comfort Septemberish batting for the Spies.
-Septemberish had been swapped to the Spies from the Jazz Hands approximately 40 days prior.
-There was 1 out on the play.
-Randall Marijuana was replaced by Stephen Weeks.
+Approximately 40 days prior, Randall was swapped from the Sunbeams to the Jazz Hands in exchange for Richard Hendrickson during a feedback game.
+During this game, in the top of the 5th inning, Comfort Septemberish came to the plate for the Spies.
+Septemberish, like Marijuana, had been feedback swapped (to the Spies from the Jazz Hands) approximately 40 days prior.
+Septemberish was batting with 1 out.
+Randall Marijuana was incinerated by a rogue umpire on an empty count, and was replaced by Stephen Weeks.
 Septemberish hit a triple later in the at-bat, and was driven home on a sac fly by Fitzgerald Blackburn.
+The Spies went on to win the game.

 ## Game Summary